humanmade/popup/readme.txt

 === Exit Popup ===
 Contributors:      humanmade
-Tags:              block, exit popup, marketing
-Tested up to:      6.3
+Tags:              block, popup, exit popup, marketing Tested up to:      6.6.1
 Stable tag:        0.1.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-A simple exit popup wrapper block that can display any content you wish.
+A lightweight popup wrapper block that can display any content you wish.

 == Description ==

+Built using modern web standards, this block lets you drop any content you like inside.
+Use it to create your UI patterns.

+Features:

+- Trigger on click from any link or button
+- Trigger on exit intent

 == Installation ==